samseyller/PowerShell-SysAdmin-Tools/readme.md

 ### (P)ing

-A replacemnt for ping.
+A replacemnt for the ping command.
 An optional count parameter can be supplied.
 If none is given, the ping will run indefinetly.
+The ping can be stopped at anytime by pressing any key.
+The Window Title will display the current status and the hostname being pinged.

 Usage: